aggrand/terraform-assessment/README.md

 ### modules/networking/alb
 This module defines the load balancer.
 This wasn't an explicit requirement in the email, but since I wanted to allow autoscaling of the EC2 instances, this seemed like a practical requirement so that there's a single point of connection.
 I used the application load balancer specifically because I assumed we'd be handling HTTP traffic.
 If there's higher load, or more throughput requirements, then the network load balancer could be used instead.

+The alb is definitely not production-ready.
+More analysis is needed of the WAF settings, possibly extracting them into a separate module.
+It also needs to configure logging, HTTPS, and options to disallow public access (preventing 0.0.0.0/0).

 ### modules/storage/s3
 This module defines the s3 bucket used for storing terraform state.
 Creates a bucket with encryption, versioning, and blocked public access.
 Ideally it could be extended as a general s3 module.
 Future work can add options to enable SNS, KMS, logging, and configurations for access permissions.